ybot1122/playground/ssr-rsc-intro/README.md

 }
 ```

+Server components can be a parents of Client Components, but client component cannot be direct parents of server components.
+You can pass a server component to a client component as a prop.

-That is a 2 minute crash course introduction to React Server Components.
+That was a 2 minute crash course introduction to React Server Components.
+There many more details and nuances that can go into this introduction, but this tutorial does not aim to go in-depth.
+What I really want to do in the next section is show how RSC fits in to this entire architecture with SSR and Suspense/Streaming.

 # SECTION 7: Serverside Rendering React with Suspense, Streaming, WITH Clientside Hydration AND React Server Components

 Alas, we have arrived.

+I have created a brand new server named `rsc-server.js`.
+And it is run with the command `npm run start-rsc`.

 # SECTION 8: Conclusion